Taxi Fares

 Hints for taxi shuttles in Crete and the routes in eastern direction via Chersonissos and Malia to Sitia, in western direction to Chania and Kissamos and in southwestern direction via Matala to Palechora.

-taxis airport heraklion
+taxis Heraklion airport

-Taxi Fares on Crete
+Taxi Fares on Crete and in Greece

 Directly when you leave the airport building of Heraklion after arrival, you stand in front of the taxi stand.
 The taxi drivers are willing to bring guests to every imaginable destination in Crete.
 Especially with 3 or – with children 4 – people this can be faster, cheaper and above all more comfortable than by bus.